phitzi/Investment_and_Algorithmic_Trading_Notebooks/README.md

 - Backtesting Magnificent Seven: Volatility, Drawdown & Returns https://medium.com/@phitzi/backtesting-magnificent-seven-volatility-drawdown-returns-d495a53d5126
 - Ditch Excel: Build a Live-Updating Trading Dashboard in Notion with Python https://medium.com/@phitzi/ditch-excel-build-a-live-updating-trading-dashboard-in-notion-with-python-1b2d83f823e9
 - Why Every Trader Should Use Stock Clustering (and How to Start Today) https://medium.com/@phitzi/why-every-trader-should-use-stock-clustering-and-how-to-start-today-e5cf0b6fc895
+- What Happens When You Feed Dozens of Technical Indicators to a Machine Learning Model? https://medium.com/@phitzi/what-happens-when-you-feed-dozens-of-technical-indicators-to-a-machine-learning-model-f0c237691d2e